Posted on behalf of Stephens, Anderson & Cummings on Oct 21, 2015 in Auto Accidents

 Do Not Drink and Drive Although teens are too young to drink, teens ages 15-19 are at a greater risk of being involved in an alcohol-related crash than any other age group.
 Remind your teen to never drink and drive.

-If your teen is injured in an auto accident, contact an experienced Fort Worth auto accident lawyer at Stephens, Anderson & Cummings for a free consultation.
+If your teen is injured in an auto accident, contact an experienced auto accident lawyer at Stephens, Anderson & Cummings for a free consultation.
+A personal injury lawyer from our firm can help to review the details of your claim and advise you, if there is a path for a legal solution to your claim.
 Lets Win This.